France urges talks with Mali rebels, unity against al Qaeda

 The rebels, battling alongside Islamist militants who want to impose sharia, or Islamic law, swept through northern Mali last week, pushing government forces from Kidal, Gao and Timbuktu, the three northern regions of Mali that the MNLA says will form the new state.

 Juppe said Paris was in contact with the various players in Mali, including the MNLA, which he said was a credible interlocutor.
-He said there was a clear distinction between that group which was seeking independence and the Ansar Dine Islamists, who had been "infiltrated" by al Qaeda in the Islamic Maghreb (AQIM).
+He said there was clear distinction between that group which was seeking independence and the Ansar Dine Islamists, who had been "infiltrated" by al Qaeda in the Islamic Maghreb.

 "They have another objective which is to establish an Islamist regime in Mali and the Sahel as a whole," Juppe said.
 "I don't see how we could have dialogue with AQIM whose objective is to kill our citizens."